princesoni1989/React-Exercises/Day2.md

 # Day 2

+> To make it easier to evaluate better, would request you all to put each of the questions into a separate file(s) and use those instead to test.
+Unless there is a need for the questions to be interlinked.

 1. Create a component Water having a state variable as temperature.
 Render `Water is in solid state` if `temperature <= 0`, `Water is in a liquid state` if `temperature > 0 and < 100`, `Water in Gas state` if `temperature >= 100`.
 Change the state of the component from react extension in the browser.

 2. Add ability to above component to change it's state ( `temperature` ) every `5` seconds with some random value between `-10` to `110`.